 The judge's written opinion (explanation) of the decision will outline each step of the judge's five-step evaluation process and apply the facts of your case at each step.

-The first step of the analysis is usually straightforward: you may not be engaged in a substantial gainful activity, or SGA (generally, earning $1,040 per month from work).
-If you are earning $1,040 or more per month your benefits will be denied, unless the judge agrees that your work was an unsuccessful work attempt.
+The first step of the analysis is usually straightforward: you may not be engaged in a substantial gainful activity, or SGA (generally, earning $1,310 per month from work in 2021).
+If you are earning $1,310 or more per month your benefits will be denied, unless the judge agrees that your work was an unsuccessful work attempt.
 If the judge finds you are not performing SGA, the opinion will proceed to discussion of step two.

 At the third step of the analysis, the written opinion will discuss whether your impairment meets or equals one of the medical conditions (called a listing) that qualify for automatic approval.
 If your condition does meet or equal a disability listing, the hearing decision will explain why your illness qualifies.
 For example, if you suffer from disabling asthma that has required repeated hospitalizations, the decision will review each hospitalization and the treatment you received, and explain why your condition meets the listing requirements for asthma.
 If your impairment does not meet or equal a listing, the ALJ will discuss why not, in detail, and continue to step four of the analysis.